IAMColumbia/Game-Design-Resources/Unity and Git/Unity and Git.md

 There are two setup options for Git & LFS with your Unity project:

 - Unity project at the root of your Git repository.
+See [here](./Unity%20Project%20as%20Root/).
 - Unity project in a subdirectory of your Git repository.
+See [here](./Unity%20Project%20as%20Subdirectory/).

 ## Resources